Now Enrolling · Fall 2026

 For Organizations

-PERMA Well-Being Series
+Workplace Well-Being Series

 Five sessions for up to 25 participants.
 Proven with the City of Fort Collins and the Greater Cincinnati Foundation.
 From $2,950.